 One of the simplest experiments confirming the prolonged youth of really fast travellers involves the counting of muons.
 Muons are particles that are continuously formed in the upper atmosphere by cosmic radiation and then fly to the ground.
-Muons at rest (with respect to the measuring clock) have a finite half-life of 2.2 μs (or, at the speed of light, 660 m).
+Muons at rest (with respect to the measuring clock) have a finite half-life of $2.2 \,\mu$ s (or, at the speed of light, 660 m).
 After this amount of time, half of the muons have decayed.
 This half-life can be measured using simple muon counters.
 In addition, there exist more special counters that only count muons travelling within a certain speed range, say from 0.9950c to 0.9954c.
-One can put one of these special counters on top of a mountain and put another just before 2000 and Gary Gibbons in the years before 2002 arrived at the same concept.
-Gary Gibbons was inspired by a book by Oliver Lodge; he explains that the maximum force value follows from general relativity; he does not make a statement about the converse, nor do the other authors.
-The statement of maximum force as a fundamental principle seems original to Christoph Schiller.
+One can put one of these special counters on top of a mountain and put another radio transmitters and clocks.